dolfinx.fem.petsc

 property L: Form

-Compiled linear form (the residual form)
+The compiled linear form (the residual form).

 property a: Form

-Compiled bilinear form (the Jacobian form)
+The compiled bilinear form (the Jacobian form).

 form(x: Vec) None[source]